crcdng/jsopinion/README.md

 * use `class` (because it is now a language standard and makes translating legacy code / code from other languages easy.
 It helps onboarding.
 Code is easy to read.
 Individual prototypical inheritance solutions (I tried many) might be technically superior but suffer from a "not being standardized" problem.
 Transpilers and the evolving JavaScript standard will hopefully  take care about under-the-hood problems currently associated with `class`.)
 * use modules for data privacy, not classes
 * small, shallow OOP inheritance hierarchies are ok
-* semicola (language intention and majority of examples)
+* semicola.
+If you leave them out and rely on the insertion *repair* mechanism you are doing it wrong (see litmus test).
 * 2 spaces for indentation (the argumentation for using tabs is interesting though.
 In practice it creates problems.)
 * (this means you can use [semistandard](https://github.com/Flet/semistandard) as a linter)
+* Use a linter.
+Your code will be safer, better and much more pleasant to read.

-## JavaScript: avoid
+## JavaScript: Avoid

 * write ES5 code 'because it's more common'
 * idiomatic ES5 constructions, including `self = this`, `bind`, `apply`, IFFE etc. Not necessary anymore.
 * `this` (except in classes or frameworks that dictate `this`)
-* var (because it is almost universally misunderstood. maybe there are exceptions?)
+* `var` (because it is almost universally misunderstood. `var` declaration have to be at the top of functions *only*.
+This is because the language intends it.
+If you put `var` anywhere else and rely on hoisting you are doing it wrong (see litmus test).
+Most programmers don't know this or ignore it and hope for the best.
 * `.prototype` - use `class` instead
 * other module systems (?)
 * `!x` to check for null or undefined